 What to think about before you take out catalogue credit

 - Do I really need the item?
-If it’s a luxury item, such as an item of clothing, it may not be worth taking out credit to pay for something when it will cost you more.
+If it’s a luxury item, such as an item of clothing, it might not be worth taking out credit to pay for something you don’t really need.

 - Can I wait until I do have enough money for the item?
 If the item is something you need, but not urgently, consider saving up for it.

 - Can I borrow cheaper elsewhere?
-If you can’t get the item cheaper consider a cheaper form of credit, such as an interest-free credit card (as long as you can pay it back in full before the 0% period ends) or using an overdraft if you know you will be able to pay back the money quickly.
+If you can’t get the item cheaper consider a cheaper form of credit, such as a 0% credit card, (as long as you’re sure you can pay it back in full before the 0% period ends).

 Pros of using catalogue credit